Isocrinida

-Isocrinida is an order of sea lilies which contains four extant families.
+Isocrinida is an order of sea lilies which contains four families.

 Characteristics

 Members of this order are characterised by having a "heteromorphic" stalk; the stalk consists of a series of nodes with cirri, interspersed by several nodes without cirri.
 There are additionally a whorl of cirri at the base on which the animal perches.
 The calyx is a shallow cup consisting of five basals and five radials.

+They are more mobile than other stalked crinoids, and can be found as shallow as 100–170 m, and on rare occasions below 400 m, but is most common at depths of 200–300 m.